Qqwy/NoMoreOversleeps/README.md

 ### Setup and usage instructions ###

-A pre-compiled version of the latest supported release can be found in the [Downloads](https://bitbucket.org/Tinytimrob/nomoreoversleeps/downloads/) area.
+A pre-compiled version of the latest supported release can be found pinned to `#sleep_tech` in the Polyphasic Sleep Discord.
 This should be compatible with Windows, Mac and Linux.

 After downloading the package, you should unzip it and launch the application to generate a base config file which can be edited.
 You must then modify the config files to your liking (`config.json` turns features on/off and configures them, and `webusers.properties` contains a list of username/password combos which are valid to access the Web UI).
 Some example config files are located in the `sample-configs`